 Protocol

-1. Accurately measure 50 mL of unknown liquid #1 using the 50 mL graduated cylinder.
+- Precisely measure 50 mL of unknown liquid 1 with the 50 mL graduated cylinder.

-2. Pour the liquid into a 100 mL beaker labeled A”.
+- Pour the liquid contained in the graduated cylinder into a 100 mL beaker labeled A.

-4. Repeat steps 1 to 3 with unknown liquid #2, using beaker B.
+- Repeat steps 1 to 3 with unknown liquid 2, with beaker B.

-6. Place a magnetic stir inside each beaker.
+- Place a magnetic stir bar inside each beaker.

-10. Adjust the temperature of the heating plates to 105°C.
+- Adjust the temperature of the hot plates to 105 °C.

-12. Based on the boiling point, what could the unknown liquids be?
+- According to the boiling temperature, what could the unknown liquids be?

 Identification of unknown solids

-6. Wait for the water flow to stop completely.
+- Wait for the flow to stop completely.

-15. Thus, you will be able to identify the 2 unknown solids using their density.
+- You will thus be able to identify the 2 unknown solids using their density.

 Anticipated Outcomes